rukafe0x/zk_guess/README.md

 7. Contract will check if number has been guessed and will transfer the reward to the winner

 Note: If your friend doesn't send the proof, he will loss automatically after 1000 blocks and you could take the reward.

+## TO DO
+1. Improve UI
+2. Add gassless transactions (to grant free transaction to first users)
+3. Communicate apps thru indexers